 - Using an electric whisk, whisk your OGGS Aquafaba on a high speed until it’s reached stiff peaks and no longer shifts in the bowl.

-- Spoonful at a time, add the caster sugar and continue whisking until the mixture is glossy.
+- Add the caster sugar one spoonful at a time and continue whisking until the mixture is glossy.

-- Combine the flour to the Aquafaba mixture and gently fold with a spatula.
+- Combine the flour with the Aquafaba mixture and gently fold with a spatula.

 - Lightly grease the bottoms of a muffin tray and put a tablespoon of mixture into each hole.